Duration

 Health and developmental screening and surveillance of infants and young children are significant components of child and family health nursing practice.
 The course focuses on feeding and nutrition, safety and well-being, and growth and development in the early years from birth to age 5.
 The role of the child and family health nurse as a central point of access to multidisciplinary community health services will be discussed, and students will undertake 80 hours of clinical placement to consolidate their theoretical learning and apply it to practice.

-Working in child and family health practice requires specialist skills and knowledge to meet the increasingly complex health care needs of children and families in the community.
+Working in child and family health practice requires specialist skills and knowledge to meet the increasingly complex healthcare needs of children and families in the community.
 The Graduate Certificate in Child and Family Health Nursing responds to industry requirements by preparing students for practice, developing their educational needs, and fostering the professional skills and attributes they require to optimise health outcomes for the child and family.

-Career outcomes
+Learning outcomes

 This course is designed to develop specific learning outcomes.
 Students will:

-- examine the principles of primary health care, health promotion and the social determinants of health to support optimal health outcomes for young children and their families
+- Examine the principles of primary health care, health promotion and the social determinants of health to support optimal health outcomes for young children and their families

-- apply a strengths-based, family partnership model of care to support mental health and well-being parenting capacity and infant-parent attachment
+- Apply a strengths-based, family partnership model of care to support mental health and well-being parenting capacity and infant-parent attachment

-- evaluate the impact of social, cultural, community and environmental factors on health and well-being of the child and family in the early years
+- Evaluate the impact of social, cultural, community and environmental factors on health and well-being of the child and family in the early years

-- analyse the evidence-based assessment and screening tools that support and monitor family & children’s health, safety, nutrition, growth and development
+- Analyse the evidence-based assessment and screening tools that support and monitor family & children’s health, safety, nutrition, growth, and development

-- appraise the role of the child and family health nurse as a central point of access to multidisciplinary and multicultural community health services, non-government organisations, resources and networks
+- Appraise the role of the child and family health nurse as a central point of access to multidisciplinary and multicultural community health services, non-government organisations, resources, and networks

 The Graduate Certificate in Child and Family Health Nursing is a one year course, consisting of four 10-week terms.